koeltv/shrinking-kotlin-containers/README.md

 You can also use [Liberica Native Image Kit (NIK)](https://bell-sw.com/liberica-native-image-kit/) which is based on GraalVM Open Source and might sometimes create more compact executables.
 If you want to learn more, see [this page](https://bell-sw.com/liberica-native-image-kit).

+One important difference between those tools is that most image you will find for GraalVM images are Linux-based, while Liberica Native Image Kit images are Alpine Linux based.

 For both of those tools, you will need an image containing [a few things](https://www.graalvm.org/latest/reference-manual/native-image/guides/build-static-executables/) (on top of the chosen tool):
 - a 64-bits musl toolchain, make and configure
 - the zlib library